Plunne/WakfuMono/SpeachBonta.md

 We will need the involvment of our best players to defend.
 For those who want to serve, You will get a role that will indicate that you are available for urgency defense when online, e.g. when a low level see an high level bandit in a territory, you'll have to arrest him.

 ## 3.3 - Actuality
-At the end of each month, we will celebrate our best player, every bontarians that finished in the top 3 of a dungeon ladder and the PvP top 10.
+At the end of each month, we will celebrate our best players, every bontarians that finished in the top 3 of a dungeon ladder and the PvP top 10.
 (Take it like star program)

 # IV.
 Events